 We have established a diversified portfolio across the industrial, retail segments of the Mexican real estate market.
-We continue to target acquisitions of stabilized, income-producing properties as well as select development opportunities located in densely populated markets where supply is constrained, or markets with high barriers to entry where there is an expectation of long-term capital appreciation.
+We continue to target select development opportunities located in densely populated markets where supply is constrained, or markets with high barriers to entry where there is an expectation of long-term capital appreciation.
+In addition, we pursue select disciplined acquisitions of stabilized, income-producing properties.
 Our investment approach is characterized by the following key elements: